Come The Revolution

 “Thanks, Martinez.”

-“Call me Marty,” he said, sauntering away.
+“Call me Marty,” he said, strolling away.

-I stepped into the cubicle and with a sigh of relief let my burden drop.
 My roommate was standing in front of a hefty green Naugahyde chair.
 He wore the traditional Navy white hat perched atop the beginnings of an afro.
-His starched and pressed dungaree work shirt sported third class petty officer insignia on its left sleeve.
+His starched and pressed dungaree work shirt sported his rank and rate on its left sleeve: petty officer third class, aviation structural mechanic.
 He also had on black, Navy issue socks, but no pants.
-Despite the general gloom of the barracks, he had on heavily tinted glasses with thick black frames.
+Despite the general gloom of the barracks, he wore heavily tinted glasses with thick black frames.
 He was holding an open paperback in his left hand.

 Hill said nothing.